Skip to main content

 CCK Law: Our Vital Role in Veterans Law

-There are many skin conditions for which VA assigns ratings, and for which veterans can receive monthly VA disability benefits upon service connection.
+There are a variety of skin conditions for which VA assigns ratings, and for which veterans can receive monthly VA disability benefits upon service connection.
 Below are some of the most common skin conditions affecting veterans:

 • Dermatitis, or eczema—This condition refers to general skin irritation which may cause dry skin, a rash, swelling, and reddened skin, as well as blisters.